soundpress/RulesOfNYC/docs/c13/index.rst

 (h) Entrance.
 "Entrance" shall mean every means of entering or exiting a room, facility, or premises ordinarily used by the public and/or employees.

 (i) Incidental service and/or sales of food and/or drink.
-For the purpose of § 10-04 of these rules, service of food and/or drink shall be deemed "incidental" to the purpose of promoting and sampling tobacco products, where such food and/or drink is pre-packaged or requires no on-site preparation or monitoring, and there is no service or self-service of potentially hazardous foods, as defined in 24 RCNY Health Code § 81.09, within the enclosed room in which the event is held.
+For the purpose of 24 RCNY § 10-04, service of food and/or drink shall be deemed "incidental" to the purpose of promoting and sampling tobacco products, where such food and/or drink is pre-packaged or requires no on-site preparation or monitoring, and there is no service or self-service of potentially hazardous foods, as defined in 24 RCNY Health Code § 81.09, within the enclosed room in which the event is held.

 (j) Membership association.
 "Membership association" shall have the meaning set forth in § 17-502(ff) of the Act.

 (k) On-site agent.
 "On-site agent" shall mean an employee designated by a building operator, owner or manager to inform persons that smoking is prohibited on the building premises.

 (l) Open for business.
-For the purpose of § 23 of Local Law 47 of 2002 and § 10-02(c) of these rules, the term "open for business" shall include any time that employees are present in such establishment or any time the establishment is open to the public.
+For the purpose of § 23 of Local Law 47 of 2002 and 24 RCNY § 10-02(c), the term "open for business" shall include any time that employees are present in such establishment or any time the establishment is open to the public.

 (m) Overhang.
 "Overhang" shall mean any roof, ceiling or other complete or partial covering of, or over, an outdoor dining area of a restaurant.